"Do It Once, Do it Right, Don't do it again"

 over again.
 The first thing I think when presented with a problem that requires a specific set of functionality is "Is this a

-the problem can be seen as generic, there are almost certainly parts that are.
-In every job I've had I've left an extensive
+all of the problem can be seen as generic, there are almost certainly parts that are.
+In every job I've had I've left an

 Reinventing the wheel every time is daft for many reasons.